Can you create a website for under $100? Of course, you can!

 Before looking at any content management systems or templates, know what you want from a new design.
 Look at what’s working in your old design, and what you need to change.
 Ask yourself the following questions:

-- What contents will I have?
+- What content will I have?
 Group your contents by corporate/company information (about us, advertise, contact us, etc) and your content categories

 - How do you want to present your content?